 The Power: These are absolute powerhouses of Iron and Vitamin C.

 Health Win: Fenugreek microgreens are famous for regulating blood sugar levels and improving digestion.
-They’re a subtle way to sneak health into your morning poha or paratha. - Amaranth (Chaulai)
+They’re a subtle way to sneak health into your morning poha or paratha. - Amaranth (Chaulai):

 Amaranth is the supermodel of the microgreen world.
 Its striking fuschia and red hues make it the perfect garnish, but its beauty is more than skin-deep.